Argument

 Core Idea

 T-shaped professionals combine deep expertise in one area (vertical bar) with broad collaborative knowledge across disciplines (horizontal bar).
-Not just a generalist - maintains core area of deep expertise while enabling both specialization and versatility.
+Not just a generalist — maintains a core area of deep expertise while enabling both specialization and versatility.

 Specialist vs Generalist Trade offs